evocn/evocn.github.io/content/posts/fountainhead.md

 relaxation, his momentary bliss, almost never.

 ## Reconciliation
-The question: which is true?
-Which is right?

-For myself, I have an answer.

 I will always follow that which is the more eternal, the more personal.
-The one that, in the vision of Jon Blow, expresses the subjective reality of my experience.
+The one which expresses the subjective reality of my experience.

-So I'm doubling down on my intentions.
-I seek pure creation.
-I will not seek people to get ahead.
-I damn any bad-faith socially-constructed angling.
+But the subjective reality I can express is smaller, it's weaker without others.
+It's flawed, it forgets crucial information, and can't test theories against other fresh ideas.

+I've long used the "Do it all yourself" mentality to cover up my secret fears.
-I will seek people only in earnest, looking for ideas and companions seeking the same goal I seek.
+I will seek people in earnest, looking for ideas and companions seeking the same goal I do.

-In order to enforce this, I will root out that which is weak and pitiful in myself.
-I will not seek out help from others without first practicing the act of thinking and overcoming.

----

-This article acts mostly as prayer, a deeply personal reminder of what I need to change.

-I hope you can find some solace in it, or perhaps the revolution you've always needed.